aws-samples/analysis-of-medical-device-data-using-data-lake/README.md

 This solution is built to allow ingestion of Medical Device Data into a Data Lake.
 The sources of data can be diverse.
 The current solution is designed for ingestion via files .
-It is recommended that you run the [HIPAA QuickStart] (https://docs.aws.amazon.com/quickstart/latest/compliance-hipaa/templates.html) prior.
+It is recommended that you run the [HIPAA QuickStart](https://docs.aws.amazon.com/quickstart/latest/compliance-hipaa/templates.html) prior to running the scripts here.